AnyChart/docs.anychart.com/Basic_Charts/Calendar_Chart.md

 Optionally, you can use {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range** - a special element representing the color scale.
 With the linear color scale, the color range looks like a gradient from the first to the second color.

-The {api:anychart.core.ui.ColorRange#colorLineSize}colorLineSize(){api} allows you to customize the size of the color scale (10 by default).
-See other settings: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.
+You can find the available settings of the color range here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 The following sample shows a Calendar chart with a linear color scale and a color range: